Future tech entrepreneur?

 A farewell to idleness

-Eyas headed to Italy, and from there, travelled by train across Europe to Finland.
+Eyas headed to Italy, and from there, traveled across Europe to Finland.

 “My friend had moved to Sweden, but I preferred Finland as I had heard such good things about the country’s school system.
 Learning new things and getting ahead in life is my number one priority”, Eyas says.